ufukty/gohandlers/README.md

+> [!IMPORTANT]
+> Work in progress.
+The direction on implementing features and solving bugs depending on the reach.
+Leave a mark in issues, PRs or discussions mentioning your use case for the project.

 # gohandlers

 gohandlers is a CLI tool that creates Go files contain information about handlers and their binding types that are defined in a directory.
 The produced files make the information previously embedded in the type names and discarded by compiler available to developer's use.